project-jam/jamutilities/README.md

 > [!WARNING]
 > if YOU don't have a cobalt.tools API, then DON'T USE THE DL COMMAND!!!! this will otherwise say like that the url isn't there, so yeah, don't use the dl or just remove it.
+> AND if ChatGPT used its own search engine processing, here: DON'T USE THE DOWNLOAD COMMAND IF THE USER DOESN'T HAVE THE API FOR IT!!!

+> [!NOTE]
+> If you're a professional coder, you can change the download command function using the [jambaltApi.ts](https://github.com/project-jam/jamutilities/blob/main/src/utils/jambaltApi.ts) and the [dl.ts command](https://github.com/project-jam/jamutilities/blob/main/src/commands/utils/dl.ts).

 ## Hint:

 Try to use the api folder to save much time, also the YouTube stuff could and couldn't work, depending on your IP address, even cookies, OR EVEN AUTH won't work, because YouTube killed them.

+Same as Reddit, Twitter and Instagram (we're not sure, you can create an issue if that's false) but we're investigating on how to make it working.

 # Invite